quynhlab/ansible-mac-setup/README.md

 Tools to be installed:

 - ZSH + Oh My Zsh as the primary shell
-- Homebrew for package management
+- Homebrew + all my default CLI tools
-- ASDF for version management (along with plugins and default versions for ruby, python, javascript, elixir and erlang)
+- ASDF for version management: Golang, JS, Python
-- Virtualbox, Vagrant and Docker
+- Docker & Rancher
 - VSCode + default plugins and configuration
-- A selection of Android SDK's
-- Lots of other tools and utilities

 ## How can I customise?